thibaultamartin/ergaster-docs/src/content/docs/learning/secure-connection-with-ssh.md

 One important question we haven't answered so far is: what are we really protecting from?

-Your main risk is to connecto to a server impersonating your server: a man in the middle attack.
+Your main risk is to connect to a server impersonating your server: a man in the middle attack.
 If that server managed to spoof yours and you trusted it, you'd end up copying your commands, files, on a remote host that is not yours, giving away your passwords and secrets for free… which is clearly bad.

 It's worth noting that spoofing a server is not a trivial attack.
 As a self-hoster who just set up their server and who attempt to SSH into it, it's very unlikely that someone will manage to spoof your server right away.